dev-ai-lab/bank-docs/README.md

 ![aws-rds-proxy.png](media/aws-rds-proxy.png)

 ### AWS ElastiCache
 - like RDS, it is a managed Redis, Memcached
+- HIPAA (health) compliant
 - they are in-memory DBs with high performance, low latency
 - reduces load off of DBs for read intensive workloads (common queries results are cached)
 - the cache makes the applications stateless